Conversion Rate Optimization – 3 Reasons To Scale-Up Your Business

 The process of getting data from the personas comes mostly from qualitative research, like:

-- Email, phone, or in-person interviews: When interacting with the customers, it provides valuable information when it comes to their buying behavior, what motivates them, and their related services.
+Email, phone, or in-person interviews: When interacting with customers, it provides valuable information when it comes to their buying behavior, what motivates them, and their related services.

 With the assistance of interviews and surveys, it collects the information and data in developing your real-life persona, this creates segmental based commonalities that one finds from the data, it includes:

-- Personalising the website by targeting the behaviour of the customer
+Personalising the website by targeting the behavior of the customer

 With personalisation segments, it has an attributed to:

-All one has to do is have a personalise the website, it should have a simple CTA to a whole new homepage, similar to A/B tests with personalisation and a hypothesis that can be measured.
-There are multiple tools that can help one in personalising the experience, which includes:
+All one has to do is a personalise the website, it should have a simple CTA to a whole new homepage, similar to A/B tests with personalisation and a hypothesis that can be measured.
+There are multiple tools that can help one in personalising the experience, which include:

 Conversion statistics one should know: